 • for over 16 in full time third level (no grant) €78.00 €117.00

 • In the means test, the first €36,000 (single), €72,000 (couple) of assets are disregarded.
-On the balance only the income actually earned will be counted.
+On the balance only the income actually earned will be counted, but a notional rate of 2.3% will be applied if no certificate of interest is supplied.

 • General Hospital Entitlements: Everyone is entitled to public in-patient and out-patient hospital services.
 However, if you see a consultant privately, you will have to pay privately for any test or care arising, unless you give notice that you wish to switch back to join the public waiting list for the treatment.